Semi Commercial Mortgage

 - Investors buying a mixed-use property are often expected to have at least 25% as a down payment.

-One factor here is that you can potentially borrow more as a total mortgage value if the borrowing comprises a lower proportion of the overall property valuation.
+One factor here is that you can borrow more as a total mortgage value if the borrowing comprises a lower proportion of the overall property valuation.
 For example, suppose you've owned a mixed-use property for some time and have built up equity.
 In that case, you may qualify for more competitive deals if your borrowing requirements amount to a smaller LTV of 50% or less than the property is worth on the open market.

 However, your EBITDA can't be used as a rock-solid metric to determine how much you can borrow since other lenders will use alternative assessment methods.